Estimating the Number of Components in Finite Mixture Models via Variational Approximation: Theoretical Results

-where $\mathcal{S}_K$ is the set of all permutations over $[K]$. \end{theorem} Theorem~\ref{para root n} can be interpreted as a consequence of Corollary \ref{empty out rate} where the mixing weights of redundant components decrease to zero at a sufficiently fast rate.
-Consequently, despite the overspecification, we can effectively treat the working models as well-specified models with the correct number of components.
-In such well-specified cases, \cite{ho2016strong} demonstrated in their Theorem 3.1 that $d_{\rm TV}(p(\cdot\,|\theta), p^*(\cdot)) \geq c_0 W_1(G(\theta), G^*)$ when $W_1$ is small, provided that the family is identifiable in the first order.
-This leads to a nearly parametric convergence rate for estimating the mixture component parameters, due to the nearly parametric convergence rate under the total variation metric.
-This heuristic argument illustrates how the stability behavior of mixing weights in the singular regime enhances parameter estimation efficiency.
-The numerical results in Section~\ref{sec:theorem_emp} also demonstrate the advantages of using a small $\phi_0$ to induce this stability behavior.
+where $\m{S}_K$ is the set of all permutations over $[K]$. \end{theorem} Theorem~\ref{para root n} can be interpreted as a consequence of Corollary~\ref{empty out rate}.
+As the mixing weights of redundant components decrease to zero at sufficiently fast rate despite the over-specification, we can effectively treat the working models as well-specified with the correct number of components.
+In such well-specified cases, \cite{ho2016strong} derived in Theorem 3.1 that $d_{\rm TV}(p(\cdot\,|\theta), p^*(\cdot)) \ge c_0 W_1(G(\theta), G^*)$ when $W_1$ is small, provided that the family is weakly identifiable.
+This leads to a nearly parametric convergence rate for estimating the parameters of each component, thanks to the nearly parametric convergence rate under the total variation metric.
+This argument illustrates how singularity helps with the stability behavior of mixing weights and enhances parameter estimation efficiency.
+In Figure~\ref{fig: fig5} we validate the theoretical correctness by examining the behavior of $W_1$.